 As the world geared itself up into the Industrial Age, eating more and more overcooked and processed food, the voices of these pioneers were not heard by many.
 Illness became part and parcel of modern living.
 So, as a natural occurrence, a new generation of health leaders emerged from the ashes; among them, in America: Bernard Jensen, Jack Lalanne, Dr. Shelton, Armenian Arshavir Hovannessian, Ann Wigmore from Lithuania, and in Sweden Waerland and Alma Nissen, all echoing the commonsense truth that we must return to a purer way of life which includes unheated foods.
 That generation generally came to their strong convictions through having healed their own disease conditions.
 From Boston, the loudest voice, that of Ann Wigmore, expanded the raw food concept to include germinated seeds and grasses.
 This elevated the nutritional benefit ten to thirty fold and the recovery that stemmed from their usage multiplied dramatically.

-In Europe clinics like Bircher-Benner of Switzerland, Brandal of Stockholm and, in Boston, Ann Wigmore’s Hippocrates Health Institute, became living laboratories that exposed the overwhelming benefit that a raw/living diet has on human health.
+In Europe clinics like Bircher-Benner of Switzerland, Brandal of Stockholm and, in Boston, Ann Wigmore’s Hippocrates Wellness, became living laboratories that exposed the overwhelming benefit that a raw/living diet has on human health.